abelrg25/abelrg25.github.io/content/en/authors/admin/_index.md

     date_end: 2024-06-01
     summary: |2-
       Project: Data Analysis and Modeling for Complex Systems (2023-2024)
-        - Led a data-driven research project that resulted in a peer-reviewed publication available here: https://doi.org/10.1051/0004-6361/202349112
+        - Led a data-driven research project that resulted in a peer-reviewed publication available in this [LINK](https://doi.org/10.1051/0004-6361/202349112)
         - Collected, cleaned, and analyzed large datasets from scientific instruments, ensuring accuracy and reliability.
         - Used Python (pandas, numpy, scipy, matplotlib) to process data, identify patterns, and generate insights.
         - Applied advanced statistical techniques, such as Monte Carlo simulations, to evaluate trends and make data-driven decisions.